 Average Holding Size 79ha

 Recommended Minimum Lot Size 80ha

-Number of new lots/dwelling 82
+Number of lots and therefore dwelling 82

 opportunities at recommended MLS

 The dwelling opportunities number above of 82 assumes that each existing holding already contains a dwelling.
 This may not be the case and therefore is likely an underrepresentation of the number of dwelling opportunities that exist within this sub-region.